DataDog/integrations-extras/traefik/README.md

 <!-- xxx tab "v2" xxx -->

 #### About v2
 For information about the changes from v1 to v2, see the [Traefik migration guide][5].
-For information about the latest version, see [Traefik documentation][6].
+For information about the latest version, see the [Traefik documentation][6].

 #### Metric collection